Cleaning Business Supplies List: Essentials for Residential & Commercial Jobs

 Should you supply the cleaning products?

-Always supply your own cleaning products.
+For the most part, you should supply your own cleaning products.
 Bringing your own supplies is more convenient for your customers and helps you:

-- Look more professional and organized
+- Look more professional and organized.

-- Charge more for your cleanings because customers are paying for added convenience
+- Charge more for your cleanings because customers are paying for added convenience.

-- Clean faster and more effectively with products you’re familiar with and trust
+- Clean faster and more effectively with products you’re familiar with and trust.

-- Know what belongs to you and what should stay in the home or job site (to avoid unnecessary mistakes and mixups)
+- Know what belongs to you and what should stay in the home or job site (to avoid unnecessary mistakes and mixups).

 If a customer insists you use their cleaning products, ask for a list of all their supplies so you can check that they have enough for you to complete the job.